 - Constipation: The infrequent passage of hard and dry stools.

 - Diarrhea: Which can be caused by infection, inflammation, dietary indiscretion, parasites.

 Cat hunching over the water bowl

 This can be a sign that your cat is suffering from kidney disease.
 Increased thirst is a common symptom.
 More than 70% of the kidney’s function can be lost before symptoms become apparent.
-We had a cat assumed this pose over his water bowl in his final days with kidney failure.
+We had a cat who assumed this pose over his water bowl in his final days with kidney failure.

-A tucked-up abdomen and pain when touched can be indicative of abdominal pain.
+A tucked-up abdomen and pain, when touched, can be indicative of abdominal pain.

 There are several causes of abdominal pain, which include constipation, infection, ascites (fluid build-up in the abdomen), cancer, infection, intestinal obstruction, urinary obstruction, ruptured bladder and peritonitis.

 The veterinarian will perform a complete physical examination of the cat and obtain a history from you.
 This may include: